Ambroisie/blog/content/about.md

 date: 2020-07-14
 ---

-I'm currently working as a Senior Software Engineer at [Google][google], as part of their Embedded Graphics Drivers team for Pixel devices.
+I'm currently working as a Software Engineer at [Google][google], as part of their Embedded Graphics Drivers team for Pixel devices.

 [google]: https://www.linkedin.com/company/google/mycompany/verification/